ThomasJon196/OOKA/Component_Implementation/documentation/docs.md

 ## Missing

+- [ ] Asked for clarification?
 - Caching is not implemented as an external component.
 Instead inside the component itself.
 - Dont know yet how to access the .jar-files interfaces.
 (Currently just printing the available interfaces via main-method.)
+- The port/interface is an internal part of the component.
+Not sure if this is the desired solution.

 ## Resources